How to Make a Contouche

 Once you've understood the principle of the pattern, you can even adjust it for different panier sizes and styles.
 See page 8.

 The vertical lines in the pattern are on the straight of grain.
 Stripe patterns are vertical.
-In the 18th century, patterns often ran around the arm, but patterns running down the arm are fairly frequent, too.
+In the 18th century, patterns usually ran around the arm, but patterns running down the arm are fairly frequent, too.
 Same goes for sleeve flounces.
 For pleated strips and skirt flounces, the pattern runs across.

 Next step: The lining